NTU-SQUAD/transformers-coqa/README.md

 │   │   └── coqa_metrics.py # compute the predictions for evaluation
 │   └── processors
-│       ├── coqa.py # Data processing: create examples from the raw dataset, convert examples into features │       └── utils.py    # data converters for sequence classification data sets.
+│       ├── coqa.py # Data processing: create examples from the raw dataset, convert examples into features │       └── utils.py    # data Processor for sequence classification data sets.
 ├── evaluate.py # script used to run the evaluation only, please refer to the above Run-evaluate section ├── LICENSE
 ├── model
 │   ├── Layers.py # Multiple LinearLayer class used in the downstream QA tasks
-│   ├── modeling_albert.py # core ALBERT model class, including all the architecture for the downstream QA tasks │   ├── modeling_auto.py # generic class that help instantiate one of the question answering model classes, As the bert like model has similiar input and output.
+│   ├── modeling_albert.py # core ALBERT model class, add architecture for the downstream QA tasks on the top of ALBERT model from transformer library.
+│   ├── modeling_auto.py # generic class that help instantiate one of the question answering model classes, As the bert like model has similiar input and output.
 Use this can make clean code and fast develop and test.
 Refer to the same class in transformers library
-│   ├── modeling_bert.py # core BERT model class, including all the architecture for the downstream QA tasks │   └── modeling_roberta.py  # core BERT model class, including all the architecture for the downstream QA tasks ├── README.md # This instruction you are reading now ├── requirements.txt # The requirements for reproducing our results ├── run_coqa.py # Main function script
+│   ├── modeling_bert.py # core BERT model class, including all the architecture for the downstream QA tasks │   └── modeling_roberta.py  # core Roberta model class, including all the architecture for the downstream QA tasks ├── README.md # This instruction you are reading now ├── requirements.txt # The requirements for reproducing our results ├── run_coqa.py # Main function script